Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 An intermediate hub (or transshipment hub) is a port terminal used for ship-to-ship operations within a maritime transport system.
 These operations do not take place directly, which requires the temporary storage of containers in the port’s yard, usually for one to three days.
 The term offshore hub has often been used to characterize such locations because the cargo handled at the port of destination is transshipped at a location commonly in a third country.

 A geography of transshipment hubs has emerged along with several regional markets and with different levels of specialization.
 The most common market pattern is hubbing, where an intermediate hub links regional port calls to mainline long-distance services.
 Intermediate hub terminals can thus become effective competitive tools since the frequency and possibly the timeliness of services can be improved.
 By using an intermediate hub terminal in conjunction with short sea shipping services, often organized along a sequence, it is possible to reduce the number of port calls and increase the throughput of the port calls left.
 Transshipment also comes with a level of risk for the cargo since containers are handled more times than for direct services.
-This is notably the case for the chemical industry.

 The intermediate hub enables a level of accessibility that incites them to look beyond their conventional transshipment role.
 This includes actions to extract more value out of cargo passing through and, as such, get more economic rent out of transshipment facilities.
 Such strategies have led to some transshipment hubs, such as Gioia Tauro and Algeciras, to develop inland rail services to capture and serve the economic centers in the distant hinterlands directly.
 The multiplying effects of being an intermediate hub in terms of frequency of port calls and connectivity to the global economy can thus be leveraged for developing hinterland activities.